-- 1) Public or private reprimand; - Financial penalty of \$100 per institution or \$50 per individual up to a \$300 maximum penalty; - 3) Disqualification of individual contest(s); - 4) Disassociation of the institutional staff member from all team activities for one or more competitions.
-If the violation occurs during the last event of the season, the disassociation carries to the next season; - 5) Team records or performance adjusted; and - 6) Other penalties the NCAA Wrestling Rules Committee deems appropriate.
+1) Public or private reprimand;

+- 2) Financial penalty of \$100 per institution or \$50 per individual up to a \$300 maximum penalty; - 3) Disqualification of individual contest(s); - 4) Disassociation of the institutional staff member from all team activities for one or more competitions.
+If the violation occurs during the last event of the season, the disassociation carries to the next season; - 5) Team records or performance adjusted; and - Event excluded as an NCAA registered contest in the OPC the subsequent season; and - 7) Other penalties the NCAA Wrestling Rules Committee deems appropriate.